 - Equality Act 2010 compliance

-- Safety and security minimum requirements
+- UK approved safety and security minimum requirements

 - This includes staff to be on site and on call 24-hours a day, printed instructions for emergencies in the night and for evacuation procedures in every bedroom.